QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

     plot_yield_curves(pp, 20, 0.3, k_ss/3, T_arr)

-We shall have more to say about the term structure of interest rates in a later lecture on the topic.
+We hope to have more to say about the term structure of interest rates in a planned lecture on the topic.